 2016-2017 International Geography Bee Championships Alpha Qualifying Exam and ANSWER KEY

 2016-2017 International Geography Bee Championships Beta Qualifying Exam and ANSWER KEY

 Additionally helpful in preparing are the past Qualifying Exams for the US Geography Championships, which date back to 2012-2013, as the USA version of the IGB Qualifying Exam is now the same exam for both the IGB’s USA Division, and the US Geography Olympiad.
-Past versions of the Qualifying Exam for the US Geography Olympiad, along with their answer keys, can be found here on the US Geography Olympiad website.
+Past versions of the Qualifying Exam for the US Geography Championships, along with their answer keys, can be found here on the US Geography Championships website.

-The best resources for preparing for the Regional Quiz Tournament as well as the Asian Championships are the past questions we have used there.
+The best resources for preparing for the Regional Quiz Tournament as well as the Asian Championships are the past questions we have used at these.
 Note in 2015 and 2016, the IGB Asian Championships was known as the Geography Bee of Asia: